 But why does the computer do that?
-More precisely, it’s the operating system which is to be blamed for taking many important minutes of our lives.
+More precisely, it’s the operating system that is to be blamed for stealing many important minutes of our lives.

 Files cannot be replaced when they are in use.

 Restarts are more common for installations and updates related to the stuff which is vital to the system.
 However, newer versions of Microsoft Windows don’t require a restart for changing most of the data in comparison to earlier versions.
 For instance, the UWP apps on Windows 10 don’t require you to reboot the machine in order to complete the installation process.

 You might remember using MSConfig to stop a program from loading at startup.
 This setting is now a part of the task manager and it doesn’t require a restart anymore.

 In the case of Linux, the users have some ease as it doesn’t require a restart most of the time, except in the case of important stuff like a kernel upgrade.
 Obviously, there are processes using those files, they continue to use them.
 Any new process will start using the replaced files.
 After you restart the machine on your own, the processes using the older files start using the newer ones.

 Similar is the case of Apple’s macOS where a restart is only required after a system update.

 The need is to restart the services using those files, not the whole operating system and it’s possible to do it manually.
 But the restart operation has become some sort of a ritual.
 And it’s also the case that some general users might face difficulty restarting the affected processes.
 Thus, a restart is a much easier option.

 If the files are used by a single application, it’s easier for the installer to restart itself in order to replace the DLL files on the machine.
 This can be observed in the case of applications, for instance, the ones which can update on their own.